 For specific electronic textbooks please check the Ryerson Campus Store for available purchasing.
 While the Library has access to some ebooks, commercial sale is primarily available to students only.
 Additionally, the Library cannot guarantee every student will have access, at the same time, to an ebook the Library has been able to purchase.
 This is especially important to note if using an ebook for an open book exam.

 Also note, that in some cases, publishers do not provide textbooks in electronic format.
 Please contact your subject librarian for alternate material, if a textbook is only available in print format.

 Check the Campus Store for access to electronic textbooks for specific courses.

 Scan and Deliver Service is available to students, faculty and staff who require access to portions of printed works (chapters, articles, etc.) that fall within copyright permissible amounts.
 Requests can be placed through the Library’s online catalogue.

 In person, Contactless Book Return is now available, without appointment.
 For more information email firstname.lastname@example.org

 For information on accessible formats, media captioning, and shifting to alternate accessible course delivery modes, please visit Library Accessibility Services, or email eLearning and Accessibility Services Librarian, Kelly Dermody: email@example.com

-Research help has moved entirely online and is available to all students and Ryerson community members.
+Research help is available online to all students and Ryerson community members.
 Visit the Library’s Ask a Librarian live chat service, or email your question to: firstname.lastname@example.org